YorkshireKev/YorkshireKev.github.io/content/post/2014-12-27-more-adventures-in-javascript.md

 ---
 author: Kev
 date: "2014-12-27T00:00:00Z"
-description: The classic zx spectrum game lightcycles recreated in JavaScript.
+description: The classic zx spectrum game lightcycles recreated in JavaScript that runs in the browser.
 categories:
 - Programming
 - Games